 Myanmar’s ‘Rohingya’ Conflict

-As the long predicted crackdown on Myanmar’s Rohingya Muslims gathers pace, this book offers a nuanced and frank history of their claims to citizenship.
+In the aftermath of the long-predicted crackdown on Myanmar’s Rohingya Muslims, this book offers a nuanced and frank history of their claims to citizenship.

 Anthony Ware is Senior Lecturer in Development Studies at Deakin University, Melbourne, and Director of the Australia Myanmar Institute.
 He specialises in international development in conflict situations, and sociopolitical dynamics of community-led development.